Skip to Main Content Header and Footer Templates

 Citation Linker is a tool where you enter as much of the article as you have and the tool will determine if the libraries has access to the article.
 This form requires at least one of the following: Journal Title, ISSN, or DOI.

-If you have the DOI number, using that to search will provide you with a clear result.
 A digital object identifier (DOI) is a unique alphanumeric string that provides a persistent link to its location on the internet.
 The publisher assigns a DOI when an article is published.